Short bio

 variations,’ which substantially simplifies and streamlines manipulation of general

-December 18th, 2020.
-The first paper of the series has just been accepted for publication in the
+April 7th, 2021.
+The first paper of the series has

 European Journal of Operational Research .
-We are very grateful to two anonymous referees for their expert suggestions.
-In particular, they made us think how to derive the Riccati equations in affine models à la Duffie, Pan, and Singleton (2000).
+The referees made us think how to derive the Riccati equations in affine models à la Duffie, Pan, and Singleton (2000).
 The outcome of that exercise is available

 here.